Charly Jordan Flaunts Underboob In Latex Bikini On Instagram

 Charly Jordan is gearing up for her birthday tomorrow, and she shared a new photo series on Instagram today and joked about how Las Vegas was going to “take” her 21st.
 The blond hottie rocked a latex bikini in the snaps and showed off her underboob in the second image.

-In this photo, the model stood up and placed her left foot on the piano bench and angled her knees out to the side.
+In this photo, the model stood up and placed her left foot on a piano bench, and angled her knee out to the side.
 Charly placed her left hand on her leg and her other hand by her side.
 She gazed directly at the camera with a playful hint of a smile on her face.

-The stunner’s bikini top was a bandeau-style and was arguably too small as her underboob peeked through.
-Plus, her bottoms were matching and had a low waistline and a high-rise cut in the back.
+The stunner’s bikini top was a bandeau style and was arguably too small, as her underboob peeked out.
+She wore matching bottoms that had a low waistline and a high-rise cut in the back.

-Charly wore her hair down in an off-center part and brushed pieces of her locks in front of her left shoulder.
+Charly wore her hair down in an off-center part and brushed pieces of her locks in front of her right shoulder.
 She sported an impeccable makeup application that included silver and pink eyeshadow, mascara, dark pink lipstick, and blush.
 The sensation accessorized with multiple gold necklaces and a bracelet on her left wrist.

 In addition, the first picture of the series revealed more of the backdrop.
-The model posed sitting down this time on the edge of the bench with a grand piano behind her.
-She faced her right shoulder towards the camera and sat with her legs apart and her hands on her knees.
+The model posed sitting down on the edge of the bench with a grand piano behind her.
+She turned her right shoulder towards the camera and sat with her legs apart, her hands on her knees.

 The final shot was a close-up of Charly as she sat with her elbow resting on the edge of the piano.
-She smiled with her lips closed and a neon sign glowed in the background.
+She smiled with her lips closed, and a neon sign glowed in the background.

 The update is proving to be very popular, garnering over 77,000 likes in the first 20 minutes since going live.